Table of Contents

-Natural language processing is a field in machine learning that can help computers accurately identify specific items of interest inside vast texts and can learn the sentiment hidden inside language (identifying negative reviews, or positive customer interactions with customer service agents), at almost limitless scale.
+Natural language processing is a field in machine learning that can help computers accurately identify specific items of interest inside vast texts and can learn the sentiment hidden inside language (identifying negative reviews, or positive customer interactions with customer service agents), at an almost limitless scale.
 The best part?
-You don’t have to build, train or deploy the model by yourself since there are services who can do the heavy lifting for you.
+You don’t have to build, train or deploy the model by yourself since there are services that can do the heavy lifting for you.

 #1 Determine which customer segments have strong opinions